 The following are some examples of 6th Grade Math Word Problems that deals with ratio and proportions.
-The word problems are solved with the help of block diagrams or bar model (Singapore Math)
+The word problems are solved with the help of tape diagrams, block diagrams or bar model (Singapore Math)

 Mark and Fred had some money in the ratio 6:1.
 Mark gave half of his money to Fred.
 Find the ratio of the amount of money Mark had left to the amount of money Fred had in the end.